nashville-software-school/react-hooks/chapters/useCallback/README.md

 *   **Complex Calculations:** If the callback function performs complex calculations, memoizing it with `useCallback` can prevent these calculations from being re-executed unnecessarily.
 *   **Avoiding Unnecessary Effects:** If a function is used within a `useEffect` hook's dependency array, using `useCallback` can prevent the effect from running unnecessarily if the function reference hasn't changed.

 To sum it up, `useCallback` is a valuable tool for optimizing performance by memoizing function definitions, especially when passing callbacks to child components.
-It helps ensure that the function reference remains the same across renders unless its dependencies change, preventing unnecessary re-renders and improving overall application performance.
+When used in conjunction with `React.memo`, it helps ensure that the function reference remains the same across renders unless its dependencies change, preventing unnecessary re-renders and improving overall application performance.